awslabs/aws-cloudfront-extensions/docs/_index.en.md

 - This workshop is targeted to builders (e.g. software development engineers, solutions architects, devops engineers, cloud engineers etc.)
 - AWS Region used in this workshop: us-east-1
-- Expected completion time: 2 hour
+- Expected completion time: 2 hours

 ## Scenario